 While the company has not provided specifications in articles or on its website for its cargo drone, the details of its speed and payload could easily match the passenger's specifications.
 The ASX Sigma 6 passenger aircraft has a cruise speed 126 mph (203 km/h), a maximum speed of >200 mph (322 km/h), a range (an all electric power source) of >90 m (145 km), a range (from an hybrid-electric power source) of >200 m (322 km) and has a maximum payload of 1,000 lb (454 kg).
 These specifications would very well be the same specifications as the Sigma 6 Cargo Drone.

-If the cargo pod detaches from the aircraft, then the aircraft can be flown over a cargo pod and pick it up for air transportation.
+If the cargo pod detaches from the aircraft, then the aircraft can be flown over a cargo pod, pick up the cargo pod and then fly to its destination.
 Likewise, the aircraft can land and simply detach the cargo pod, making the delivery of cargo very simple.
-The aircraft is also on wheels, which could make it easy for ground crew to position the aircraft over cargo pods.
+The aircraft is also has wheeled landing gear which makes it easy for ground crew to position the aircraft over cargo pods.
 However, it might be easier to wheel the cargo pods on a dolly and position the cargo pod under the aircraft.

 The company has not stated when a prototype will be made or when production aircraft could be expected to roll off the assembly lines.